opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ## Is there an address field?
 How can I auto-populate one?

 You may create a Postal code field with Short Text that validates 6 characters, together with a few more fields for block and unit numbers.
+Do not use a Number field for Postal code as Numbers cannot start with zero.
 If verified addresses are needed, you may enable SingPass on your form, and drag in a Registered Address MyInfo field.

 ## How long does the OTP take to send?
 For how long do I remain logged in for?